emqxarchive/emqx-docs-en/source/config.rst

     %% Client Idle Timeout.
     {mqtt_client_idle_timeout, 30}. % Second

 The simplified Erlang native configuration format is user-friendly, but plug-in developers have to rely on the gen_conf library instead of appliaton: get_env to read configuration parameters.

-3. The formal version of EMQ X 2.0-rc.2 integrates the cuttlefish library, adopts the k = V universal format similar to sysctl, and translates it into Erlang native configuration format at system startup:
+3. The EMQ X 2.0-rc.2 integrates the cuttlefish library, adopts the k = V universal format similar to sysctl, and translates it into Erlang native configuration format at system startup:

 .. code-block:: properties